 Benefits for Covered Services by an Out-of-Network Provider will be provided, as shown in the Benefit Summary.
-See section 3.5 Prior Authorization requirements.

-Generally, when you receive Services from Out-of-Network Providers, your Copayments and Coinsurance will be higher than when you see In-Network Providers.
+When you receive Services from an Out-of-Network Provider, your Copayments and Coinsurance will be higher.
+Costs for Covered Services will be higher than when you see your Medical Home Provider or see an In-Network Provider.